audeering/ser-tests/docs/method-tests.rst

 it may be of interest to create a ranking of speakers in order to spot outliers on either side of the ranking.
-Therefore,
-it is important that the top and bottom speaker rankings meaningfully represent the true top and bottom speaker rankings.

 The test uses the raw values per sample to calculate the average value for each speaker for regression.